More specifically, as a non-native Korean tutor.

 But there are some things that I do better than them, too.
 My fluency in English and my mother tongue makes it easier for me to explain concepts to local students who speak the same languages as I do.
 I’m able to draw parallels and comparisons between Korean and our languages, which may help them remember certain things better.

 Having Mandarin Chinese as my mother tongue also means I have an intuitive knowledge of hanja-derived words, which makes explaining vocabulary a lot easier.
-I can show my students how those words connect without really having to study each character beforehand, because I already know them.
+I can show my students how those words connect without really having to study each character beforehand because I already know them.

 Leverage on Them

 This was fine as a language learning method – it was efficient.
-But it left a lot of gaps in my understanding of how the Korean language relate to either of these languages.
+But it left a lot of gaps in my understanding of how the Korean language relates to either of these languages.
 There were things about the Korean language that I can explain perfectly in English but not necessarily in Mandarin, and vice versa.
 Discovering this allowed me to work on filling in those gaps.

 I also try to put my hanja knowledge to use.
 For my Mandarin-speaking students, I try to introduce it as early as I can, so they can leverage on it as I did.
-For my non-Mandarin-speaking students, I try to introduce the concept once they’ve gained a solid foundation in the language (usually after they’ve moved on to lower intermediate materials), with an approach that focuses not on how the characters are written, but what they mean and how we can combine them to form new words.
+For my non-Mandarin-speaking students, I try to introduce the concept once they’ve gained a solid foundation in the language (usually after they’ve moved on to lower intermediate materials), with an approach that focuses not on how the characters are written, but on what they mean and how we can combine them to form new words.

 And lastly, as a language learner myself, I try to be as sensitive as I can to the needs of my students, and the challenges they’re facing, some of which I can even sort of anticipate, having struggled with the same things in the early days of my study.
 I try my best to take these things into consideration when I design my lessons.
 I also try to share my own experiences with my students as often as I can, to remind them that I too struggled with the same things, and if I could overcome them and get to the level of proficiency I’m at today, so can they.